-As a result of this interpretation, MEI classified as net assets with donor restrictions the original value of gifts donated to be held in perpetuity.
+As a result of this interpretation, the endowments have been classified as net assets with donor restrictions, based on the original value of gifts donated, to be held in perpetuity.
 The remaining portion of the donor-restricted endowment fund that is not classified as net assets without donor restrictions is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by MEI in a manner consistent with the standard of prudence prescribed by UPMIFA.
 MEI has adopted, and the Board of Governors has approved, the Statement of Investment Policies for each endowment fund.
 These policies have identified an appropriate risk posture for the funds, stated expectations and objectives for the funds, provided asset allocation guidelines, and established criteria to monitor and evaluate the performance results of the funds' managers.
-MEI expects the endowment funds to provide an average real rate of return to equal the return of the benchmark for each asset/sub-asset class.
-To satisfy the long-term rate of return objectives, MEI relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).